 Consultation with the Registered Aboriginal Parties (RAPs) has been undertaken during the preparation of the EIS and technical studies, as well as the AHR 2021.
+More recently, consultation with RAPs was also undertaken during the preparation of Modification 5.

 GLC is required to continue this consultation for the duration of the Project in relation to Aboriginal cultural heritage.
 A list of the RAPs consulted on the Project is included in Attachment 4.